-Oversight notes that this proposal requires in FY 2018 and after that up to 5% of the St. Louis Community Children's Services Fund's revenues be devoted to a grant program that delivers services directly to unaccredited schools.
-Currently this grant would need to be distributed to unaccredited (Normandy) and provisionally unaccredited (Riverview Gardens, St. Louis City) school districts in the area.
+Oversight notes that this proposal requires in FY 2018 and FY 2019, that up to 5% of the St. Louis Community Children's Services Fund's revenues be devoted to a grant program that delivers services directly to unaccredited or provisional accredited schools in St. Louis.
+Currently this grant would need to be distributed to unaccredited (Normandy) and provisionally unaccredited (Riverview Gardens and St. Louis City) school districts in the area.
 According to the St. Louis Community Children's Service Fund's 2013 Annual Report their revenues are \$39,633,629.
 Five percent of those revenues would be \$1,981,681.
 Oversight will show the transfer out of the St. Louis Community Children's Service Fund of Up to \$1,981,681.